johntom/MYGRID-APP/README.md

 ## index.html

 `index.html` is generated from `_index.html` every time `npm run build` runs.
 It is handled by dumber's `onManifest()` option, check `gulpfile.js` for details.

+## this work is based on  matt duffield's ss-web-components-distro
+see DATA-GRID.md